dolox/fallback/README.md

 fallback.js
 ===========
-#### The library is only 1.5 KB!!!
+#### The library is only 2 KB!!!

 ## About
-* _JavaScript library for dynamically loading javascript files from a CDN with a fallback option._
+* _JavaScript library for dynamically loading CSS and JS files._
+* _Ability to load multiple files from a CDN with multiple fallback options._
 * _Load scripts on demand for faster page load time!_
 * _Loads all scripts in parralel!_
 * _It's extremely easy to implement!_